 During testing, I increased the amount of tapioca starch in the recipe.
 From previous experience, I knew that too much tapioca starch could make a recipe gummy.
 I added it cautiously, and one day, after using 3/4 cup of tapioca starch, I pulled a baked pretzel apart.
 There was some resistance as I tore the pretzel and the crumb had the tight appearance of wheat-based soft pretzels.
 When I took I bite, the pretzel felt chewy!
 Finally, a gluten-free soft pretzel that was chewy and flavorful.

 But texture isn’t the only characteristic unique to soft pretzels.
 They need to be dark brown and shiny.
 Commercial bakers achieve this by boiling the pretzels in water with a little food-grade lye, a powerful alkaline.
 The solution turns the dough slightly yellow during boiling and aides the Milliard reaction during baking ,causing the pretzels to darken.

-Since I didn't have any lye on hand, I used an alkaline that I did have in the kitchen: baking soda.
-While baking soda isn't nearly as powerful an alkaline as lye, it did turn the dough slightly yellow during boiling.
+Since I didn’t have any lye on hand, (and I’m guessing you don’t either!)
+I used an alkaline that I did have in the kitchen: baking soda.
+While baking soda isn’t nearly as powerful an alkaline as lye, it did turn the dough slightly yellow during boiling.
 The finished pretzels, however, were a little too light for my liking.